Dcar0803/Flixter8/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-Android Studio is not running proerply.
+Android Studio is not running properly.
 The app runs, but the screen buffers a lot.
 I did not know whether it was a bug in the code or the network connection.

 ## License